Filucy Bay Preserve

-The 67-acre Filucy Bay Preserve sits on both the eastern and western bank of the north cove of Filucy Bay, and safeguards intact intertidal and estuary habitat with mature forest lining its banks.
+The 119-acre Filucy Bay Preserve sits on both the eastern and western bank of the north cove of Filucy Bay, and safeguards intact intertidal and estuary habitat with mature forest lining its banks.
 This kind of intact natural habitat is increasingly rare, and led to Filucy Bay being ranked in a 2003 Pentec Environmental study as having the 13th highest nearshore habitat quality out of a total of 413 assessment units in the Key Peninsula, Gig Harbor, and Islands Basin.
 This intertidal estuary habitat is vital for chinook salmon, steelhead trout, fall chum salmon, coho salmon, and cutthroat trout.

-The first 46 acres of what is now Filucy Bay Preserve were donated to GPC in 2013 by Melissa Haumerson, she bought the land to save it from development and logging and then donated it to GPC to protect forever.
+The first 38 acres of what is now Filucy Bay Preserve were donated to GPC in 2013 by an anonymous community member who bought the land to save it from development and logging and then donated it to GPC to protect forever.
 Amazing!
 In 2014 GPC learned that an undeveloped 21-acre parcel across the bay from this property was up for sale and slated for subdivision and residential development.
 With support from the Washington State Salmon Recovery Funding Board, Pierce County Conservation Futures, and many generous individual donors, GPC was able to buy this property to protect its habitat in perpetuity.